Dungeon-CampusMinden/Dungeon/README.md

 ### PM-Dungeon

-10/2021 -- 11/2022, [Fellowships für Innovationen in der digitalen Hochschulbildung (Digi Fellowships)], Ministerium für Kultur und Wissenschaft (MKW) in NRW im Einvernehmen mit der Digitalen Hochschule NRW (DH.NRW)
+10/2021 -- 11/2022, [Fellowships für Innovationen in der digitalen Hochschullehre (digi-Fellows)], Ministerium für Kultur und Wissenschaft (MKW) in NRW im Einvernehmen mit der Digitalen Hochschule NRW (DH.NRW)

 The goal of the project was to motivate computer science students to engage deeply with